-You are eligible for a \$30 monthly allowance to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our CarePlus designated pharmacies and other approved dispensing stations.
-Your \$30 monthly allowance is available at the 1st of every month.
+Services that are covered for you What you must pay when you get these services dispensing stations.
+Your \$40 monthly allowance is available at the 1st of every month.
 The unused monthly allowance amount will not carry over to the next month.
 Please contact Member Services for additional benefit details or to obtain an order form.

-Partial hospitalization services

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

-- Partial Hospitalization

-Physical exam (Routine)

-In addition to the Annual Wellness Visit or the "Welcome to Medicare" physical exam, you are covered for the following exam once per year:

-Comprehensive preventive medicine evaluation and management, including an age and gender appropriate history, examination, and counseling/anticipatory guidance/risk factor reduction interventions

-Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.

-PCP's Office

-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including services by primary care providers (PCPs) and specialists; individual sessions for mental health specialty services and psychiatric services; individual sessions for outpatient substance abuse; and urgently needed services. - You have the option of getting these services through an in-person visit or by telehealth.
+Partial hospitalization services In-Network: "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$20 copayment - Partial Hospitalization Prior authorization requirements may apply.
+Physical exam (Routine) In-Network: \$0 copayment In addition to the Annual Wellness Visit or the "Welcome to Medicare" physical exam, you are covered for the following exam once per year: Comprehensive preventive medicine evaluation and management, including an age and gender appropriate history, examination, and counseling/anticipatory guidance/risk factor reduction interventions Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those - PCP's Office services separately.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including services by primary care providers (PCPs) and specialists; individual sessions for mental health specialty services and psychiatric services; individual sessions for outpatient substance abuse; and urgently needed services.
+In-Network: Provider and Professional Services \$0 copayment - PCP's Office - Outpatient Hospital \$20 copayment - Specialist's Office Telehealth Services \$0 copayment - PCP Virtual - Mental Health Care and You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service via telehealth.

-Provider and Professional Services

-- PCP's Office - Outpatient Hospital

-Telehealth Services

-- PCP Virtual

-- Mental Health Care and Substance Abuse Treatment Virtual

-- Urgent Care Virtual
+You may use a phone, computer, tablet, or other video technology.
+Some telehealth services including consultation, diagnosis, and Substance Abuse Treatment Virtual - Urgent Care Virtual \$20 copayment - Specialist Virtual treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare.
+Advanced Imaging Services